Singularities and Quinn spectra: Product structures

 and

 Then the external product is given by

 The claimed properties are readily verified. \end{proof} Internal product structures are much harder to construct.
 In \cite{MR546788} an internal product on the level of homotopy groups was obtained with the help of a retraction map which reduces the singularity of type $(P,P)$ to $P$ under suitable hypothesis.
 In order to rigidify the products we will proceed differently.
-Instead of looking for a retraction map we construct a new ad theory which comes with an internal product and is homotopy equivalent to the old one in good cases.
-In this course we have to assume that the category $\A$ is a bipermutative category (see \cite{MR0494077}, that is, it comes with an additive and a multiplicative permutative structure with strict two-sided units $\emptyset $ and * and good distributive properties.
-In addition, we assume the strict left and right distributivity and that $i$ strictly commutes with addition and multiplication.
-It is clear that these assumptions are too restrictive for most applications.
-It seems that the right way to proceed is the construction of an $E_\infty$ operad which operates on the given spectra.
-This will be done somewhere else. \begin{definition} Let $\tau \in \Sigma_n$ be a permutation and $P=(P_1,P_2,\ldots ,P_n)$ be a sequence.
-Let $\tau P$ be the sequence $(P_{\tau_1},\ldots,P_{\tau_n})$ and let be the map which sends an object to the object obtained by applying $\tau$ to the indexes and the orientations of the cells (the index 0 being fixed.) \end{definition} \begin{lemma} The functor $\tau^*$ induces an isomorphism of ad theories
+Instead of looking for a retraction map we construct a new ad theory which comes with an internal product and is homotopy equivalent to the old one in good cases. \begin{definition} Let $\tau \in \Sigma_n$ be a permutation and $P=(P_1,P_2,\ldots ,P_n)$ be a sequence.
+Let $\tau P$ be the sequence $(P_{\tau_1},\ldots,P_{\tau_n})$ and let be the map which sends an object $M_\cdot$ to the object

+Here, $|\tau ,\sigma |$ is the determinant of the matrix which is obtained by permuting the $d(P_i)$-dimensional blocks of a $\sum_{i\in \sigma} d(P_i)$-dimensional identity matrix through $\tau$. \end{definition} \begin{lemma} The functor $\tau^*$ induces an isomorphism of ad theories

 \end{lemma} \begin{proof}The proof is a consequence of the stability axiom. \end{proof}

 Consider the self map